Deployment - Frequently asked questions

 Gizmo's function is to copy all files that are different, even if the file on the source folder is older.
 Gizmo is not aware of the game status, it does not know what the files contain, if they are corrupt or if there are files missing from the source folder.
 Gizmo's goal is to ensure that the files on the client are exactly the same as the files on the source folder.

-You will need to keep the source files updates and complete.
+You must keep the source files up to date and error free.

 5.When are the files deployed by Gizmo?